Subsidy removal: Fuel may be sold at N1000 per litre - DPR

 Subsidy Removal: Petrol Price Could Rise to N1,000 per Litre, DPR Alerts Nigerians

-- To eliminate subsidy, Nigeria needs an alternative fuel else the people will be plunged into more hardship
+- To remove subsidy, Nigeria needs an alternative fuel else the people will be plunged into more hardship

 - DPR director, Sarki Auwalu, said Nigerians may have to pay as high as N1000 per litre of petrol when fuel subsidy ends

-- Auwalu added that the alternative fuel regime also comes with its own expenses as converting one vehicle from running on petrol or diesel to gas could cost $400
+- Auwalu added that going for alternative fuel also comes with its own expenses as converting one vehicle from running on petrol or diesel to gas could cost $400

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-Lagos, Nigeria - The Department of Petroleum Resources (DPR) has issued a warning that when the petrol subsidy regime comes to an end, Nigerians may pay as much as N1000 per litre for the product if an alternative energy source is not provided.
+Lagos, Nigeria - The Department of Petroleum Resources (DPR) has issued a warning that when the petrol subsidy regime comes to an end, Nigerians may have to spend as much as N1000 per litre for the product if an alternative energy source is not provided.

 This was disclosed by the DPR director, Sarki Auwalu, at the Second Quarter, 2021 Business Dinner of Petroleum Club Lagos.